-We measured the activation times of NF and SF to study the winking of them by analyzing the light curves coming from points lying over the filaments.
+We measured the activation times of NF and SF to study their winking by analyzing the light curves coming from points lying over the filaments.
 However, the real process of interaction between the Moreton wavefront and the quiescent structure of the prominence is unknown and these values could be inaccurate.
-In accord with the filament light curves, the NF exhibits a kink-mode oscillation which can be attributed to the oblique impact of the Moreton wavefront over the NF (see Fig. 11).
+In accord with the filament light curves, the NF exhibits a kinkmode oscillation that can be attributed to the oblique impact of the Moreton wavefront over the NF (see Fig. 11).
 Instead, the SF is almost perpendicular to the Moreton wavefronts and oscillates along the spine.
-The SF has an estimated height of $0.09R{\odot}$ and the lower NF height is $<0.01R{\odot}$ (Gilbert et al. 2008).
-In order to test the hypothesis of a single propagating disturbance we are interested in determining if the obtained kinematic curves can approximately explain the winking of both filaments.
+The SF has an estimated height of 0.09 $R{\odot}$ and the lower NF height is <0.01 $R{\odot}$ (Gilbert et al. 2008).
+In order to test the hypothesis of a single propagating disturbance we determined whether the obtained kinematic curves can approximately explain the winking of both filaments.

-The SF is located in line with the more intense Moreton disturbances but far away from the AR, thus it was not possible to measure the passage of the wave in its surroundings.
-The NF, located nearer to the AR, is outside the zone where the wave can be distinguish in the H α images.
-The curves B, C, D (see Fig. 12) are concordantly with the NF position and activation time, considering the error band of the measurement.
+The SF is located in line with the more intense Moreton disturbances, but far away from the AR, therefore it was not possible to measure the passage of the wave in its surroundings.
+The NF, located nearer to the AR, is outside the zone where the wave can be distinguished in the H $\alpha$ images.
+The curves B, C, and D (see Fig. 12) are concordant with the NF position and activation time, considering the error band of the measurement.
 This would indicate that the evolution of the wave continues with the same trend in the north direction.
-Instead, the SF could only be aligned by the linear fit C{SF}, measured along the great circle passing over it.
+Instead, the SF could only be aligned by the linear fit $C{SF}$ , measured along the great circle passing over it.
 This fact could be attributed to changes in the physical parameters of the medium found by the shock front as it travels.
-The same fact would produce a non circular shape on the latest Moreton wavefront shown in Fig.s 8, 11, which suggests that the wave evolves irregularly away from the origin, particularly in the direction of the SF.
-Even when the Moreton wave event is visible in a quiet chromospheric region we know that the perturbation passes through a complex magnetic region, i.e., the AR10930 south west features.
+The same fact would produce a noncircular shape on the latest Moreton wavefront shown in Figs. 8 and 11, which suggests that the wave evolves irregularly away from the origin, particularly in the direction of the SF.
+Even though the Moreton wave event is visible in a quiet chromospheric region we know that the perturbation passes through a complex magnetic region, i.e., the AR10930 southwest features.

 If we consider curve A, it transforms into a straight line after the initial quadratic trend.
-This later linear dynamic trend is consistent with the location and time activation of the SF, by considering curve C{SF} .
-Unfortunately, the image resolution is worse in the latest images and it was not possible to obtain detailed measurements which lead to a more reliable fit.
-Far from the RP as in the case of the SF ($d \approx 800$ Mm), the kinematic parameters obtained measuring the wavefronts at the chromospheric height could also be inaccurate for the coronal event due to the solar surface curvature.
+This later linear dynamic trend is consistent with the location and time activation of the SF, by considering curve $C{SF}$ .
+Unfortunately, the image resolution is poor in the latest images and it was not possible to obtain detailed measurements that might have led to a more reliable fit.
+Far from the RP, as in the case of the SF ( $d \approx 800$ Mm), the kinematic parameters obtained by measuring the wavefronts at the chromospheric height could also be inaccurate for the coronal event because of the solar surface curvature.

-The earliest wavefronts F2 and F3, appear in well alignment with the mean global kinematic curve (quadratic fit A, B, Dshown in Fig. 12).
-If the misalignment of F1 at the beginning of the curve is discarded due to the large error values, it could be asserted that the Moreton wave event is a unique spherical wave originated from a single RP, that activates both filaments with the wavefront passage.
+The earliest wavefronts F2 and F3 appear to be well aligned with the mean single wavefront kinematic curve (quadratic fit A, B, and D shown in Fig. 12).
+If the misalignment of F1 at the beginning of the curve is discarded due to the high error values, it could be asserted that the Moreton wave event is a single spherical wave generated by a single RP, which activates both filaments with the wavefront passage.